ModuleLoader/es-module-loader/README.md

 ## Module Tag

-The module tag supports both named and anonymous use:
+The module tag supports both named and anonymous use.

+### Anonymous Module

+This is just like an anonymous &lt;script> tag, allowing code to be run directly:

 ```html
   <script type="module">